-Trust me on this.
+Trust me on these Mashed White Beans.
 Please, please trust me on this.

 Would you like to see my normally-highly-classified notes on this recipe?
 Are you sure you’re ready for such long-winded, scintillating reading?
 Okay then.
 Here goes.
 My notes on Mashed White Beans with Spinach, Garlic, and Lemon: